LAST UPDATE: 04/06/2024

 https://www.cybrary.it/0p3n/tutorial-for-setting-up-a-virtual-penetration-testing-lab-at-your-home/

-Also, you can find an excellent pentest LAB for FREE on
+Also, as I told you before, you can find excellent pentest LABs (Paid and FREE) on

 www.hackthebox.eu